dchristrf/toucan/README.md

 # About

-Toucan is a Discord bot for streamlining Chainforest's DAO membership onbaording process.
-This is a modfied clone of BlankFoundation's [blankbot](https://github.com/BlankFoundation/blankbot)
+Toucan is a Discord bot for streamlining Chainforest DAO's membership onbaording process.

+Code and concept heavily draws from BlankFoundation's [blankbot](https://github.com/BlankFoundation/blankbot)

 # Install